 A common mistake of business owners who are managing their SEO in-house is to use their website’s blog as a personal blog.
 While this does do the job of keeping your website active, it misses the second tier of blogging goals (and it can actually be detrimental by confusing Google as to the purpose of your site).

 Every instance of a keyword on your site helps to boost Google’s confidence that your business performs that service or sells that product.
 However, just shoving a keyword a hundred times onto a single page is actually detrimental to your site’s performance; you need to spread it out over many pages.
 A blog can be a very valuable tool for boosting your site’s keyword authority for your most important keywords.
 For example, in this blog, I’ve already mentioned “SEO” twice, “search engine optimization” once, and “digital marketing agencies” once — these are all keywords that Everyday Media Group would like to rank highly for.
+If I want to add location information to my keywords for Everyday Media Group, I might also refer to “Digital Marketing Agencies in Fort Worth, TX.

 Let’s take a look at an example from a client of ours, who is a real estate investor.
 For this client, we produced a blog entitled “Six Tips for Selling Your House Quickly in Fort Myers.”
 Here are the top 10 keywords that they are getting impressions for: